 COURSE DESCRIPTION: The study of Science is a collaborative, creative endeavour and has led to a dynamic body of knowledge organised as an interrelated set of models, theories, laws, systems, structures and interactions.
-It is through this body of knowledge that science provides explanations for a variety of phenomena and enables sense to be made of the natural world.
+It is through this body of knowledgethat science provides explanations for a variety of phenomena and enables sense to be made of the natural world.

-Nature of Task Task 1 Task 2 Task 3 Task 4 Weighting % Research Task Semester One Quiz Inquiry Skills Task Yearly Examination Timing Week 7, Term 1 Week 4, Term 2 Week 9, Term 3 Week 3, Term 4 Outcomes 1, 2, 3, 4, 5, 6, 7, 8, 9, 12, 13, 16, 17 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17 1, 2, 3, 4, 5, 6, 7, 8, 9, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17 Component Knowledge & Understanding 10% 5% 20% 35% Working Scientifically - Research 20% 20% Working Scientifically - First hand investigations 5% 5% 15% 5% 30% Working Scientifically - Analysing data 5% 5% 5% 15% Weighting % 25% 20% 25% 30% 100%
+Abobbonient bonodalo ana Horgitango Nature of Task Task 1 Task 2 Task 3 Task 4 Research Tasks Semester One Quiz Scientific Depth Study Yearly Examination Timing Week 10, Term 1 Week 4, Term 2 Week 10, Term 3 Week 3, Term 4 Outcomes 1, 2, 4, 6, 7, 8, 9, 2, 4, 6, 8, 10, 11, 13, 14, 15, 16, 17 1, 2, 3, 4, 5, 6, 7, 8, 9 2, 6, 8, 10, 11, 12, 13, 14, 15, 16, 17

-A student de evelops the skills to: SC5-1 appreciate the importance of science in their lives and the role of scientific inquiry in increasing understanding of the world around them SC5-2 show a willingness to engage in finding solutions to science-related personal, social and global issues, including shaping sustainable futures SC5-3 demonstrate confidence in making reasoned, evidence-based decisions about the current and future use and influence of science and technology, including ethical considerations SC5-4 develop questions or hypotheses to be investigated scientifically SC5-5 produce a plan to investigate identified questions, hypotheses or problems, individually and collaboratively SC5-6 undertake first-hand investigations to collect valid and reliable data and information, individually and collaboratively SC5-7 process, analyse and evaluate data from first-hand investigations and secondary sources to develop evidence-based arguments and conclusions SC5-8 apply scientific understanding and critical thinking skills to suggest possible solutions to identified problems SC5-9 present science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations SC5-10 apply models, theories and laws to explain situations involving energy, force and motion SC5-11 explain how scientific understanding about energy conservation, transfers and transformations is applied in systems SC5-12 describe changing ideas about the structure of the Earth and the universe to illustrate how models, theories and laws are refined overtime by the scientific community SC5-13 explain how scientific knowledge about global patterns of geological activity and interactions involving global systems can be used to inform decisions related to contemporary issues SC5-14 analyse interactions between components and processes within biological systems SC5-15 explain how biological understanding has advanced through scientific discoveries, technological developments and the needs of society SC5-16 explain how models, theories and laws about matter have been refined as new scientific evidence becomes available SC5-17 discuss the importance of chemical reactions in the production of a range of substances, and the influence of society on the development of new materials
+SC5-1 appreciates the importance of science in their lives and the role of scientific inquiry in increasing understanding of the world around them SC5-2 shows a willingness to engage in finding solutions to science-related personal, social and global issues, including shaping sustainable futures SC5-3 demonstrates confidence in making reasoned, evidence-based decisions about the current and future use and influence of science and technology, including ethical considerations SC5-4 develops questions or hypotheses to be investigated scientifically SC5-5 produces a plan to investigate identified questions, hypotheses or problems, individually and collaboratively SC5-6 undertakes first-hand investigations to collect valid and reliable data and information, individually and collaboratively SC5-7 processes, analyses and evaluates data from first-hand investigations and secondary sources to develop evidence-based arguments and conclusions SC5-8 applies scientific understanding and critical thinking skills to suggest possible solutions to identified problems SC5-9 presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations SC5-10 applies models, theories and laws to explain situations involving energy, force and motion SC5-11 explains how scientific understanding about energy conservation, transfers and transformations is applied in systems SC5-12 describes changing ideas about the structure of the Earth and the universe to illustrate how models, theories and laws are refined over time by the scientific community SC5-13 explains how scientific knowledge about global patterns of geological activity and interactions involving global systems can be used to inform decisions related to contemporary issues SC5-14 analyses interactions between components and processes within biological systems SC5-15 explains how biological understanding has advanced through scientific discoveries, technological developments and the needs of society SC5-16 explains how models, theories and laws about matter have been refined as new scientific evidence becomes available